Basilica of Sainte-Anne-de-Beaupré: Canada’s Cultural Gem

 The basilica is reminiscent of some of the oldest cathedrals and abbeys in France.
 Originally dating from the 1600s and rebuilt many times, the structure was largely rebuilt in the Romanesque style following a 1922 fire.
 The cross-shaped design, rounded arches, radiating semicircular side chapels, and spire-topped towers reveal a foundational faithfulness to mostly Romanesque tradition.

 But it is not purist.
-Many Romanesque and Gothic Revivals architectural works were intended to look as though they had been built in the Middle Ages and remained unaltered.
+Many Romanesque and Gothic Revival architectural works were intended to look as though they had been built in the Middle Ages and remained unaltered.
 To increase authenticity, materials and techniques often followed medieval models as closely as possible.

 Rather than take that approach, the basilica was as deliberately new as its basic style was deliberately traditional.
 The original stained-glass windows, seen throughout much of the basilica, are a perfect example.
-Authentically medieval in their appearance, they were made using new methods which allow sunlight to better illuminate the interior, while giving the windows a translucent quality.
+Authentically medieval in appearance, they were made using new methods that allow sunlight to better illuminate the interior, while giving the windows a translucent quality.

 Less modern but also less medieval are the basilica’s statues.
 Many are from the 19th century.
-Another is a first-class copy of Michelangelo’s Pieta.
+Another is a first-class copy of Michelangelo’s Pietà.

 The doors of the basilica’s main entrance are made of copper and decorated with sculpted scenes from the life of Christ.
 A large image of Saint Anne is at the center of the sculpted frieze above them.
 (Adrien Le Toux/Shutterstock)